Table of Contents

 (a) CRYPTO-COMMODITIES.—The Commodity Futures Trading Commission shall be the sole Government agency with the authority to regulate crypto-commodities.

-(b) CRYPTO-CURRENCIES.—The Secretary of the Treasury, acting through the Financial Crimes Enforcement Network, shall be the sole Government agency with the authority to regulate crypto-currencies (other than synthetic stablecoins).
+(b) CRYPTO-CURRENCIES.—The Secretary of the Treasury, acting through the Financial Crimes Enforcement Network, and the Comptroller of the Currency shall be the primary Government agencies shall be the primary Government agencies with the authority to regulate crypto-currencies (other than synthetic stablecoins).

 (c) CRYPTO-SECURITIES.—The Securities and Exchange Commission shall be the sole Government agency 20 with the authority to regulate crypto-securities and synthetic stablecoins.